microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tenantAdmin-settings-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [settings](../resources/tenantAdmin-settings.md) object.
+Read the properties and relationships of a [tenant admin settings](../resources/tenantAdmin-settings.md) resource.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).